-- If you use the 2016 Complexity Assessment, customize the "Total Cost including Payroll" section to match the member's budget signing thresholds.
-Any project costing more than \$1MM will be classified as a Level 4 project. - o If desired, brand Companion Guide templates with institution or agency branding.
+- If you use the Complexity Assessment Standard version, customize the "Total Cost including Payroll" section to match the member's budget signing thresholds.
+Any project costing more than \$1MM is classified as a Level 4 project. - o If desired, brand Companion Guide templates with institution or agency branding.